fiskeben/speck/README.md

 These are some of the features I want to add soon:

-* [ ] Pass a file to `mcro post` so that you can write posts independently from posting.
+* [x] Pass a file to `speck post` so that you can write posts independently from posting.
 * [ ] A `--dry-run` flag.
 * [ ] Parsing the HTML from micro.blog and show posts in a more terminal friendly manner.
 * [ ] Adding help text to the editor (like `git commit`)